andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ## Legal Systems are **Ripe** for DDD [BOTH]

-ALL IN ALL, IT IS AN EXCELLENT SET OF CIRCUMSTANCES TO EMPLOY THE TECHNIQUES OF DOMAIN DRIVEN DESIGN.
+ALL IN ALL, THEY MAKE FOR AN EXCELLENT SET OF CIRCUMSTANCES TO EMPLOY THE TECHNIQUES OF DOMAIN DRIVEN DESIGN.

 ---